Louisiana Counseling License Requirements

 4. Request and receive your LPC license.

-At this stage of the licensure process, your required work experience should be complete and you can submit the remaining parts of your application, such as the documentation of experience form.
+At this stage of the licensure process, your required work experience should be complete and you can submit the remaining parts of your application, such as the Documentation of Experience form.
 Applications are reviewed on a monthly basis and should be submitted at least seven days before a scheduled board meeting.
 It can take up to eight weeks for the Board to communicate the decision to the applicant.
-Expedited processing within five business days is available for an additional $60 fee (as of September 2019).
+Expedited processing within five business days is available for an additional $60 fee (in addition to the $200 application and licensure fee, as of November 2022).

-Louisiana does not have any formal reciprocity agreements for licensure but it does accept applications for endorsement from candidates who have licenses in good standing in other states.
-Applicants who have been actively practicing in other states for at least five years are not required to meet the educational and supervision requirements, but are required to submit exam scores and the background check.
+Louisiana does not have any formal reciprocity agreements for licensure but it does accept applications for endorsement from candidates who have had licenses in good standing in other states.
+Applicants who have been actively practicing in other states for at least five years are not required to meet the educational and supervision requirements, but are required to submit exam scores, a background check, and proof of 40 continuing education hours (CEHs) within two years of their application date.
 Those who do not meet the experience threshold must meet all education, exam, supervision, and background check requirements.
-To apply, send the application form, exam results from either the NCE or NCMHCE, the license verification form, and a declaration of practices and procedures.
-The application fee is $300 as of September 2019.
+To apply, submit an application, exam results from either the NCE or NCMHCE, and a license verification form.
+The application fee is $300 as of November 2022.

 Licenses must be renewed every two years by June 30.
 Licenses are issued in both even-numbered and odd-numbered years and the expiration date will vary based on when the initial license was issued.
-The renewal period is April 1-June 30 and renewals cost $170 (as of September 2019).
-Licensees must complete 40 hours of continuing education (CE) during each renewal period.
-CE activities should be offered by pre-approved providers or qualified presenters, as defined by the Board.
+The renewal period is April 1-June 30 and renewals cost $170 (as of November 2022).
+Licensees must complete 40 continuing education hours (CEH) during each renewal period and must submit an updated declaration of practices and procedures form if there have been any changes.
+CE activities should be offered by the American Counseling Association (ACA), its divisions, regions, and state branches, the Louisiana Counseling Association (LCA), or the National Board of Certified Counselors (NBCC).
+For details on approved types of CEH and required content areas, refer to the rules and regulations.
 You must keep all documentation of CE activities as at least 10% of all renewal applications are audited each year.

 Additional Counseling Careers and Licenses in Louisiana